U-Shift/Transport-Demand-Modelling/2-MultipleLinearRegression.md

 evidence, that for small samples it is more appropriate to use the Shapiro-Wilk Test.
 The null hypothesis of both tests is that the distribution is normal.
-Therefore, for the distribution to be normal, the pvalue \> 0.05 and you should not reject the null hypothesis.
+Therefore, for the distribution to be normal, the pvalue &gt; 0.05 and you should not reject the null hypothesis.

 ### Multiple linear regression model